 The steps in which the controller fetches metrics are given below:

-Spec.FetchIntervalSeconds.
-If not, then it skips reconciling and requeues the request for later.
+- If not, it skips the reconciliation process and queues the request for later.

-- If the provider is not found, it returns and requeues the request for later.
+- If this is not possible, the controller reconciles and queues the request for later.

-- If the provider is found, it loads the provider and evaluates the query defined in the
+If the provider is found, the controller loads the provider and evaluates the query defined in the

-- If the evaluation is succesful, it stores the fetched value in the status of the
+- If the evaluation is successful, it stores the fetched value in the